Parallel processing in immune networks: The minimal model: features and limitations

-This can be understood by introducing the $B$ Mattis magnetizations $m_{\mu}=\frac1H \sum_i^H \xi_i^{\mu}h_i$, one for each B-clone.
-If, for example, the pattern of cytokine activation $\mu = 1$ has been retrieved, then $m_1=1$, which means that all helper states are parallel to the corresponding cytokines linking them to the first B-clone.
-As a consequence, all the inhibitor signals are absent while all the eliciting signals are present, namely, the assembly of helpers orchestrates the response against the antigen coupled to the first B-clone conferring to the latter the maximal strength for the clonal expansion.
-We stress that the Hamiltonian $(3)$ shows gauge invariance (breakable with an external field \cite{amit}, usually thought of as a threshold for firing in neural counterpart), which is lost in the bi-layered B-H network.
-In other words, the marginalizations performed in Eqs. $(2)$ and $(11)$ break the symmetry $h_i \to -h_i$.
-In fact, the H-H network is left invariant under the transformation $h_i \to -h_i$ for all $i \in (1,...,H)$, while in the B-H network, having fixed the cytokine pattern, the same transformation leads to a change in the field felt by the connected B clones.
+These concepts can be better understood by rewriting he Hamiltonian of the model in terms of pattern overlaps $m_{\mu}$, that is \be \beta\tilde{\mathcal{H}}(h;\xi) = - \frac{\beta}{2H}\sum_{i, j=1}^H \sum_{\mu=1}^B \xi_i^{\mu} \xi_j^{\mu} h_i h_j = - \frac{\beta H}{2}\sum_{\mu=1}^{B}m_{\mu}^2, \ee in such a way that the minimum (free)-energy principle implies $m_{\mu}=1$ for a particular $\mu$ (this is called the ''pure state ansatz" \cite{amit}).
+If, for example, the pattern of cytokine activation concerning the B clone $\mu = 1$ has been retrieved, then $m_1=1$, which means that all helper states $h_i$ are parallel to the corresponding cytokines $\xi_i^1$ linking them to the first B-clone.
+As a consequence, all the inhibitor signals are absent (because each $\xi_k^1=-1$ is coupled to $h_k=-1$ such that their product is positive) while all the eliciting signals are present (because each $\xi_l^1=+1$ is coupled to $h_k=+1$).
+Thus, the assembly of helpers spontaneously orchestrates the response against the antigen coupled to the B-clone $\mu=1$, conferring to the latter the maximal strength for the clonal expansion; from this point classical Burnet theory follows.

-We finally underline that, within a pure fully-connected approach, each helper clone interacts with the whole B-repertoire, and the assembly for deciding about one single B-clone includes the whole helper ensemble, which are both unrealistic fatures given the huge sizes of such populations and the fact that interactions are essentially local and of diffusive nature.
-In what follows we remove the hypothesis of a fully-connected by-layered spin-glass network and we allow only a (small) fraction of the whole ensemble of helpers to coordinate the response of a given B-clone.
-As we will show, the resulting associative network made by helpers is able to parallel process, namely to manage several B-clones together at the same time, which is an emergent property much closer to the biological reality.
+The model described so far has been implicitly embedded in a mean-field framework \cite{JTB}, where each helper clone is supposed to interact with the whole B-repertoire and the assembly for deciding about one single B-clone includes the whole helper ensemble.
+These are both unrealistic features given the huge sizes of such populations and the fact that interactions are essentially local and of diffusive nature.
+In what follows we remove the hypothesis of a fully-connected bi-layered spin-glass network, and we allow only a (small) fraction of the whole ensemble of helpers to coordinate the response of a given B-clone.